izzad2413/sustainable_ota/README.md

 ## Objective
-- To develop and evaluate predictive models using statistical learning techniques on data from an OTA platform to accurately classify tourist accommodations as sustainable, as indicated by the presence of a sustainability label
+- To develop and evaluate predictive models using machine learning techniques on data from an OTA platform to accurately classify tourist accommodations as sustainable, as indicated by the presence of a sustainability label

 ## Tools and Technologies